TuanLenh/CS100-Final-Project/README.md

 * C++ - C++ is a high-level programming language that was developed in the late-1970s to the early-1980s by Bjarne Stroustrup.
 It's used in a wide variety of applications, and will be the basis of the Super Smash Bros.
 RPG.
 C++ was chosen as the primary programming lanaguage due to familiarity with the language by all of the team members.

-## What will be the input/output of your project?
+## What will be the input/output of our project?

 User can enter number from 1 to 10 to choose characters.
 User may also enter 1 to 4 during battle to choose a move .
 There are 4 moves for user to choose and those are using an attack skill, defense skill, ultimate skill, and items in inventory.
 All attack skills will inflict damage on opponent while defense skill will reduce damage taken by the opponent.
 Ultimate skills and items can either be stronger attack skills, defense skills or self-buff.